 Official groups or pages must be supervisor-approved.
 Groups and fan pages on social media sites are easy to create and promote, sometimes making it difficult for users to identify “official” pages.
 However, these pages require input and maintenance to be effective.

 If an employee feels there’s a need and value to generating an official group or page for BC, the employee must gain approval from his or her area’s dean or vice president before allocating time or resources to this endeavor.
 The employee is expected to maintain a professional attitude when representing BC.
 The employee must maintain records of account/site usernames and passwords to facilitate transition of account management to another employee when necessary.

-Public records and records retention: Social media prepared, owned, used, or retained by BC may be subject to the Public Records Act.
-(RCW 42.56)
+Public records and records retention: Social media prepared, owned, used, or retained by BC may be subject to the Public Records Act and will be retained in accordance with the applicable retention policy (RCW 42.56).